aopy/ctao-data-explorer/README.md

 # About CTAO

 The Cherenkov Telescope Array Observatory (CTAO) is a ground-based observatory for gamma-ray astronomy.
-This project interacts with CTAO data to provide users with tools for visualization and analysis, enhancing the accessibility and understanding of gamma-ray observations.
+This project will interact with CTAO data to provide users with tools for visualization and analysis, enhancing the accessibility and understanding of gamma-ray observations.
 - [CTAO website](https://www.ctao.org/)